Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 - Xolair comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Xolair refilled.

-- Xolair is usually given as an injection at your doctor's office, hospital, or clinic.
+- Xolair is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - If you miss a dose of Xolair or you are unable to keep your doctor's appointment, contact your doctor right away.